 13. Develop Your Marketing Materials

 Marketing materials will be required to attract and retain customers for your Amazon business.
+They will be essential to build business on Amazon.

 The key marketing materials you will need are as follows: